systembolaget/Physical-computing-sensor-servo-tutorial-6a-Colour-finder-with-ams-TCS34725-and-HD-1900A/README.md

 # Physical computing sensor servo tutorial - Colour finder and sorter with ams TCS34725 and HD-1900A

 Identifying and sorting colours reliably via their Euclidean distance.
-Reading from a sensor and driving a servo with Arduino using millis() and an ISR.
+How to read a sensor and drive a servo with Arduino using millis() and an ISR.
 Say goodbye to blocking delay()

 ### Result